Find testing near you

 Antibody tests detect past infections.
 They can determine if you are a good candidate to donate blood plasma.
 It can take 1-3 weeks after infection for your body to make antibodies.

 You can find locations for both viral PCR and antibody tests on the COVID-19 Testing Sites in California map.

 Cost for testing

 There are no out-of-pocket costs for medically-necessary testing.
-If you have medical insurance, Verily or OptumServe will bill your insurance company.
+If you have medical insurance, OptumServe will bill your insurance company.
 If you’re uninsured, the government pays for your test.